maimul/bump2v/README.md

 ## Contributors

+This package is built on top of Bump2version.
 A sincere thank you to all contributors who participated in making this release possible.